dafny-lang/dafny/docs/_includes/Types.md

 ```

 However, by default, non-ghost computations must follow definite-assignment
-rules, in which case local variables must be initialized.
+rules, in which case local variables must be assigned a value before use.
 For some types, the compiler can choose an initial value, but for others
 it does not; for more details see the section describing [Definite Assignment](#sec-definite-assignment) and the `-definiteAssignment` command-line option.

 The `(0)` suffix indicates that the type must be one that the compiler knows
-how to auto-initialize.
+how to auto-initialize, if the type is used to declare a non-ghost variable.

 ### Non-heap based: `T(!new)`